atagadtad/lighthouse-web-notes/Week_1/Day_4/day4_notes.md

 * when you refer to objects and arrays within your function arguments it affects the original
 * with other primitive value types they are messed around inside the function, but its original are okay (unless you explicitly return and push a changed value towards it)
 * declare your variables within the function to avoid confusion
+* dot notation takes a LITERAL string, [] notation takes arguments, variables etc.
+* OPEN FOR EXTENSION, CLOSED FOR MODIFICATION
+* callback is a function that's passed as a parameter inside the function